numpy/numpy/doc/source/user/absolute_beginners.rst

 Welcome to NumPy!
 -----------------

-NumPy (**Numerical Python**) is an open source Python library that's used in almost every field of science and engineering.
+NumPy (**Numerical Python**) is an open-source Python library that's used in almost every field of science and engineering.
 It's the universal standard for working with numerical data in Python, and it's at the core of the scientific Python and PyData ecosystems.
 NumPy users include everyone from beginning coders to experienced researchers doing state-of-the-art scientific and industrial research and development.
-The NumPy API is used extensively in Pandas, SciPy, Matplotlib, scikit-learn, scikit-image and most other data science and scientific Python packages.
+The NumPy API is used extensively in Pandas, SciPy, Matplotlib, scikit-learn, scikit-image, and most other data science and scientific Python packages.

-The NumPy library contains multidimensional array and matrix data structures (you'll find more information about this in later sections).
+The NumPy library contains a multidimensional array and matrix data structures (you'll find more information about this in later sections).
 It provides **ndarray**, a homogeneous n-dimensional array object, with methods to efficiently operate on it.
 NumPy can be used to perform a wide variety of